Check what goes into your bins on your council website

 Sorting correctly helps the process

-The contents of each of your bins get collected separately and go to a different place for sorting and processing.
+The contents of each of your bins is collected separately and go to a different place for sorting and processing.
 Depending on which services are available in your local area:

-• Recycling will go to a Materials Recovery Facility for separation and sorting into different material types like plastic, cardboard and metal which will be processed so they can be used to make new packaging.
+• Mixed Recycling will go to a materials recovery facility for separation and sorting into different material types like plastic, cardboard and metal, which will be processed and used to make new products.

-• Food and garden organics will go to an organics processing centre where it will be processed into compost and soil enhancers which can then be used to grow new food.
+• Food and garden organics will go to an organics processing centre where it will be processed into compost and soil enhancers which can then be turned into compost and mulch.

 • General rubbish will be sent to landfill.

-Making sure you put the right thing in the right bin means we can recover more valuable materials to turn them into new things.
-Some things that can’t be recycled, go into landfill so they don’t contaminate recycling.
+We can recover more materials to turn them into new things when you put the right thing in the right bin.
+Some things can’t be recycled and go to landfill so they don’t contaminate other recycling.

 Contaminants are items placed in the wrong bin.
 Contamination can damage sorting and processing equipment and risk worker safety.
 In some cases, recyclable or compostable materials end up going to landfill if there are too many contaminants in the load.
-In fact, 76,000 tonnes of contaminated recycling was sent to landfill in 2019-2020 (VLGAS 2021).
+In fact, 76,000 tonnes of contaminated recycling was sent to landfill in 2019 and 2020 (VLGAS 2021).

-Checking with your council to find out what can and can’t go into your bins and following these instructions means you minimise contamination.
+You can minimise contamination simply by checking with your council to find out what can and can’t go into your bins.

 Tips and tricks